mfreeborn/heliocron/README.md

 * `-f, --format` [default: %Y-%m-%d]

-  Specifiy the format of the date string passed to `--date`, using the syntax described [here](https://docs.rs/chrono/0.4.12/chrono/format/strftime/index.html) by the `chrono` crate.
+  Specify the format of the date string passed to `--date`, using the syntax described [here](https://docs.rs/chrono/0.4.12/chrono/format/strftime/index.html) by the `chrono` crate.

 * `-l, --latitude` [default: 51.4769N]